 Consider a cash advance as a kind of parachute - it might be great to have in case of an emergency, but not something you want to be using all the time.
 Be mindful of your financial habits, create a solid budget, and save for unexpected costs.
 If you do find yourself needing a cash advance, make sure to pay it off as quickly as possible to avoid the high costs 💖

 Cleo's completely different to a credit card cash advance.
 She can spot you up to $250* to help keep you going until payday.
-And she won't hit you with huge APR rates, there's no credit checks, no fees, and no employment verification required.
+And she won't hit you with huge APR rates, there's no credit checks, no fees, and no minimum direct deposits.